Hardhat-Enterprises/AutoAudit/README.md

 ## Repository Structure
 The repo is organized into dedicated top-level folders for each team/service.
 This ensures clear code ownership, auditability, and minimizes merge conflicts.

+# API Team microservices and interfaces
 /api/

-# API microservices and interfaces
+# Backend Team
 /backend/

-# Backend and business logic
+# Compliance Team
 /security/

-# Compliance scanning and security modules
+# Web frontend/UI code
 /frontend/

-# Web frontend/UI code
+# Engine Team
 /engine/
-# Infrastructure as code, Kubernetes manifests, CI/CD configs

 .other-folders/
-# Supporting documentation and shared resources

 Each folder was imported from individual repos, preserving full commit history and enabling future traceability.